coopiteasy/vertical-cooperative/cooperator/README.rst

   * Vincent Van Rossem
   * Manuel Claeys Bouuaert
   * Carmen Bianca Bakker
-  * hugues dekeyzer
+  * hugues de keyzer

 Maintainers
 ~~~~~~~~~~~

-This module is part of the `coopiteasy/vertical-cooperative <https://github.com/coopiteasy/vertical-cooperative/tree/12.0/cooperator>`_ project on GitHub.
+This module is part of the `coopiteasy/vertical-cooperative <https://github.com/coopiteasy/vertical-cooperative/tree/13.0/cooperator>`_ project on GitHub.

 You are welcome to contribute.